What You Need to Know About Split Custody

 Image Courtesy of pixabay.com

 Some situations would lead to an annulment of a marriage relationship, which is not equal to a divorce.
-This is where the marriage is declared as void, attributed to facts like bigamy.
+This is where the marriage is declared void, attributed to facts like bigamy.

-What Would Make Your Divorce proceedings Easy?
+What Would Make Your Divorce Proceedings Easy?

 What determines whether the Liaise Divorce proceedings will be easy is contested or uncontested in the following light: